dt-1729/CBF_MEP_consRA/README.md

 ## 🧠 Methods Implemented & Visualized

-This repository implements and compares several methods for solving **constrained facility location problems**.
-The animation below illustrates how the solution of each method evolves as β increases during the annealing process:

 | Method                       | Description                                                                                                                                                                                                                                                           |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **CBF-based (proposed)**     | Designs a control system over the optimization variable that guarantees convergence to a KKT point while satisfying constraints throughout. [[Paper](https://arxiv.org/abs/2504.01378)]                                                                               |